 The undercarriage is exposed to many different environments and must be kept clean and well-oiled to operated.
 Construction debris such as mud, snow, dirt and rocks can accumulate in the undercarriage and cause components to wear out more quickly.
 If the undercarriage is subjected to extreme conditions, the tracks should be inspected regularly and any debris removed.

-At the end of each work day, the machine should be washed down and inspected for any damage.
-This is a great time to inspect the undercarriage for any missing or damaged components.
-Any missing or damaged components should be repaired immediately to avoid further wear or damage.
+At the end of each working day, the machine should be washed and inspected for damage.
+This is a good time to inspect the landing gear for missing or damaged components.
+Any missing or damaged components should be repaired immediately to prevent further wear or damage.

-At the end of the day, understanding the importance of undercarriage care and maintenance will greatly influence the life and longevity of your compact excavator's undercarriage.
-Proper care of this valuable investment will go a long way in reducing maintenance costs.
+Ultimately, understanding the importance of undercarriage care and maintenance has a major impact on the lifespan and longevity of your compact excavator's undercarriage.
+Proper care of this treasured funding will pass a protracted manner in.